Daaboulex/vkBasalt_overlay_wayland/README.md

 meson setup --buildtype=debug ./build ninja -C ./build
 ```
+If it fails to build, you are probably missing dependencies.

 Edit `./build/config/vkBasalt.json` and set `library_path` to the absolute path of the built library:
 ```json